dietmarja/LLM-Elements/README.md

 <h1 align="center">Fine Tuning</h1>

-Fine-tuning a pretrained large language model involves updating its weights so that the model can better handle the specific data it is being trained on.
+Fine-tuning a pretrained large language model involves updating all or some of its weights so that the model can better handle the specific data it is being trained on.
 Key processing steps involve: